sahilkariadata/track_rain/README.md

 2. Put unzipped folders: 'exampledata.zip','stormciara1.zip', inside a folder called 'data'.

-3. Source: 'initialization.R' to source model functions.
+3. Source: 'initialization.R' to source all model functions used.

-4. Run 'obsvspred2.R' for comparisons and data from 'Model Evaluation' section
+4. Run 'obsvspred2.R' for comparisons and data from 'Model Evaluation' section.

+5. 'Figurerepro.R' reproduces some other figures from the report.

+6. 'model_eval.R' produces the error maps for the examples used in the 'Model Evaluation' section.